verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 ### Upgrade Verrazzano

-To upgrade Verrazzano you need to change the version of your installed `Verrazzano` resource to the version supported by the Verrazzano Platform Operator.
+To upgrade the Verrazzano installation, you need to change the version of your installed Verrazzano resource to the version supported by the
+Verrazzano Platform Operator.

 **NOTE:** You may only change the version field during an upgrade; changes to other fields or component configurations are not supported at this time.